Lithium Americas Corp. (LAC) and the Battle of Fundamentals vs. Technicals

 Lithium Americas Corp.
-(NYSE:LAC) went up by 4.46% from its latest closing price compared to the recent 1-year high of $28.75.
-The company’s stock price has collected 9.87% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Kaizen Discovery Announces Corporate Reorganization
+(NYSE:LAC) went down by -6.58% from its latest closing price compared to the recent 1-year high of $28.75.
+The company’s stock price has collected 20.80% of gains in the last five trading sessions.
+Press Release reported on 08/13/21 that Thinking about buying stock in ContextLogic, Support.com, Coupang, Sphere 3D, or Lithium Americas?

 Is It Worth Investing in Lithium Americas Corp.
 (NYSE :LAC) Right Now?